lucasersson/Discord_Bot/README.md

 2. Install .Net SDK
 To use the bot, you need to install the [.Net 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) for windows, linux, or macOS.
-After installation, add another environment variable called 'DOTNET_ENVIRONMENT', and set the value to 'development'.

 3. Add OpenAI token to environment variables.
 Create a new account or use an existing for OpenAI's API.
 Copy the token and add in in your environment variables under the name 'OPENAIAPI_TOKEN'.

-4. Setup repository
-Clone this repository and add your server(s) id to the 'guilds' section in appsettings.json, with a name of your choice, and the value is the server id which you can obtain from discord directly by right clicking your server icon.

-5. Start the bot
+4. Start the bot
-Start the bot by launching the console application using your ide or running the command 'dotnet run --project DiscordBot' from the repositorys root directory.
+Start the bot by cloning the repository and then launching the console application using your ide or running the command 'dotnet run --project DiscordBot' from the repositorys root directory.

-6. Try commands
+5. Try commands
-Enter a slash (/), and the commands should show up under the group name 'openai'.
+The commands should be registered to your discord server pretty quickly, but in some cases it can take up to 1-2 hours before you can see the commands.
+When registered, the commands should show up under the group name 'openai'.
 Enjoy!

----

-You can modify the names of the environment variables yourself if the naming doesn't suit you.
-Just search for the given names in the source code and modify them, and then match the new names with the environment variables.